-While there was no change to actuarial methods, there were several assumption changes effective with this valuation as listed below:
+While there was no change to actuarial methods, there was an assumption change effective with this valuation as listed below:

-- The mortality table assumption for the prior valuation was the PubG-2010 projected forward (fully generational) with MP-2018.
-The mortality table was updated to PubG-2010 projected forward (fully generational) with MP-2019.
-Pub-2010 tables for disabled lives and contingent survivors were used. - The investment rate of return assumption changed from 6.50% to 6.25%. - The salary scale assumption changed from 2.75% to 3.00%. - The optional form election, termination rates, retirement rates, and disability rates were updated based on the latest experience study dated April 8, 2020.
+The mortality table assumption for the prior valuation was the PubG-2010 projected forward (fully generational) with MP-2019.
+The mortality table was updated to PubG-2010 projected forward (fully generational) with MP-2020.
+Pub-2010 tables for disabled lives and contingent survivors were used.